 The undergraduate program offers a B.A. in Biblical Studies.
-This course of study requires a total of 80 quarter units for completion: 50 core units and 30 elective units.
+This course of study requires a total of 80 quarter units from TCBS for completion: 50 core units and 30 elective units.
+Students who desire to complete a B. A. must also complete 48 units of general education from a junior college, four-year college, or university.
+If students only desire to complete the TCBS requirements, they will graduate with an associate degree (A.A.) in Biblical Studies.

 Core Courses: 50 Credits